Zazzzles/shopSync/README.md

 # Shopsync

-Shopsync is an app for synchronizing shopping lists in real time between multiple people.
+Shopsync is a cross-platform app for synchronizing shopping lists in real time between multiple people.

 This project is a work in progress and recently open-sourced.